trixi-framework/Trixi.jl/docs/src/github-git.md

   1. Tell everyone to commit and push their changes to the repository.
   2. Fix the branch in which the file was committed by removing it and committing the removal.
-This is especially important on `master`.
+This is especially important on `main`.
   3. Perform the following steps to clean up the Git repository:
      ```bash
      cd /tmp